Los Angeles Dodgers Logo

 Los Angeles Dodgers Logo 2012-Present

-The modified version of the Los Angeles Dodgers logo is not much different from the previous ones.
-The word “Dodgers” remained in the dark blue, some of the details connecting the letters were finalized or completely removed from the logo.
-The current la dodgers logo has a semi-connected handwritten font in which the “D” is separated from the rest of the letters, and the “O” is devoid of a “tail.”
-The line between “G” and “E” is made a little thinner.
-This facilitated the visual perception of the name of the team located on the background of a baseball flying up and its track.
-The lines of the trajectory and the baseball itself made it clearer.
+The modified version of the Los Angeles Dodgers logo is hardly different from the previous ones.
+The word “Dodgers” remained dark blue, and some details connecting the letters were refined or completely removed from the logo.
+The current “LA Dodgers” logo uses a semi-cursive handwritten font, with the letter “D” set apart from the other letters and the letter “O” lacking a “tail.”
+The line between the letters “G” and “E” is slightly thinner.
+This made it easier to visually perceive the team’s name, placed against the background of a flying baseball and its trajectory.
+The trajectory’s lines and the baseball itself made it clearer.

 Font and Colors